FuelLabs/fuel-core/docs/fuel-sync-design.md

 ascending services.
 As an example: P2P service knows nothing about its listeners(ascending services), and it only propagates information via channels.
-But FS knows about P2P(an example of descending service) and may request some information directly by calling the `async` method.
+But FS knows about P2P(an example of descending service) and may request some information directly by calling the sync/async methods.
 The same applies to BI.
 FS notifies all subscribers that it synced a valid block(sealed or not sealed).

 Those rules are rough, and services can have cases where some functionality